MatthewPalmer9/TestDrivenDevelopmentPractice/README.md

 Make sure to `npm install mocha chai`.
 If cloning this repo, simply `npm i` the dependencies in `package.json`.
 Also, `npm install mocha -g` so that Mocha is installed globally & so you can use mocha from the command line.

 ### How do I run your tests?
-Once you've cloned this repo onto your local machine with `git clone https://github.com/MatthewPalmer9/TestDrivenDevelopmentPractice`, make sure you're inside of the working directory and type `mocha test.mjs`.
+Once you've cloned this repo onto your local machine with `git clone https://github.com/MatthewPalmer9/TestDrivenDevelopmentPractice`, make sure you're inside of the working directory and type `mocha test/test.mjs`.

 In the event you have multiple test files, you can run them all together.
 This repo contains `test.mjs` and `moreTests.mjs`.
-To run both, simply type `mocha test.mjs moreTests.mjs`.
+To run both, simply type `mocha test/test.mjs test/moreTests.mjs`.
 You will find that both test files run successfully.

+This can get messy if you have a LOT of tests.
+So alternatively, the shorthand version by typing `mocha` will suffice as `mocha` will look for the `test` folder and run all tests inside of it.